MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 This article shows you how to create and configure an agent in Microsoft 365 Copilot that connects to your Power Pages MCP Server, and how end users can interact with your Power Pages data through conversational AI.

-After completing these steps, users in your organization can perform CRUD operations on Power Pages data through natural language conversations in Microsoft 365 Copilot or Teams.
+After completing these steps, users in your organization can perform CRUD operations on Power Pages data through natural language conversations in Microsoft 365 Copilot.

 ## Prerequisites